 Portion control has everything to do with serving size.
 If you’re gaining weight, reduce your food portions.
 If you’re losing weight, increase your food portions.
-But if you’re finding it difficult to portion control or to maintain a healthy weight, take a visit to your doctore and express your concerns sooner rather than later.
+But if you’re finding it difficult to portion control or to maintain a healthy weight, take a visit to your doctor and express your concerns sooner rather than later.

 Do you find it difficult to shop for groceries?
 If so, you could ask a friend or family member for some help.
 If they can’t help you to shop or prepare meals you might need to start looking at some kind of home support.
-To access help and support in the home via government funded services, contact My Aged Care on 1800 200 422.
+To access help and support in the home via government-funded services, contact My Aged Care on 1800 200 422.

 Finding it difficult to grocery shop and prepare meals happens to many people as they age.
 Others have other needs surrounding the consumption of food.
 You might be having difficulty cutting up food, or even swallowing food.
 If this is you, your nutritional needs probably aren’t being met.
 Please seek help as soon as possible by talking about this with your doctor.
-Also look at contacting My Aged Care to arrange an assessment and start the process of being able to access aged care services to support you in your healthy ageing journey.
+Also, look at contacting My Aged Care to arrange an assessment and start the process of being able to access aged care services to support you in your healthy ageing journey.

 Many older people worry about their bowel functions.
 To keep your bowels in good working order you need to stay hydrated, be active and consume enough fibre.
 If you do all of this and your bowels still aren’t working efficiently, you need to go and get a check-up.

 Older people are prone to Osteoporosis.
 You need to consume calcium as well as get enough Vitamin D in order to build and maintain bone health.
-Calcium needs increase as you age and if you have Osteoporosis, diet on it’s own won’ be enough to look after your bones.
+Calcium needs increase as you age and if you have Osteoporosis, diet on its own won’t be enough to look after your bones.
 You’ll likely require a supplement as well, and your doctor will put you on an Osteoporosis treatment plan.

 Oral health is a major concern for seniors.
 A lot of older people find it a challenge to get to the dentist.
-If they’re having troubles with their teeth, it can significantly impact on nutrition and diet.
+If they’re having trouble with their teeth, it can significantly impact nutrition and diet.
 This could be a result of poorly fitted dentures, oral cavities, and pain as well.

-Unfortunately dentists don’t typically do house visits and as a result of this some people just don’t get to a dentist.
+Unfortunately, dentists don’t typically do house visits and as a result of this, some people just don’t get to a dentist.
 If you can’t get to the dentist, look at contacting My Aged Care to arrange help for you.
 Sometimes you can arrange transport assistance to and from oral health appointments.
 Also, if you can’t afford to visit the dentist, you might be eligible for free dental services.
 Public dental services are managed by each state health department in Australia, so you’ll need to contact them to determine your eligibility.